csci3155/pppl-lab1/README.md

 #### VS Code Testing UI

 Open `Lab1Spec.scala`.
-Then, a green triangle is visible next to each test class's definition (e.g., `Lab1SpecRunner`).
+Then, a green triangle is visible next to each test class's definition (e.g., `Lab1JsyTests`) that have not run.
 Clicking this will build and run the tests in that class.

 ![Testing from file](README.img/vscode-testing-from-file.png)